 Found 10 - 20 results of 58 programs matching keyword "dark energy"

+Southeast of San Francisco, on the way out to California's Central Valley, thousands of wind turbines dot the landscape of Altamont Pass.
+Mounted both in rows and individually, machines with large propellers catch the wind, turning round and round at different speeds.
+Learn how wind energy is generated and stored for use in this most peculiar area, and its impact on living things both near and far.
+At our last After Dark in our current home, the theme was Mars!
+On display the museum has a full-scale model of the Mars rover Curiosity, which arrived on the red planet Sunday, August 5.
+At After Dark, we had Martians, robots, and extraterrestrials in the crowd!
+There were Martian themed lectures, a live webcast, and activities like the Egg Drop, where visitors practiced landing a homemade Rover safely onto the ground.
+Red skies at night offer fun and delight.
 In this special lecture given at After Dark, Dr. Emiliana Simon-Thomas relates scientific studies of contemplative practices.
 Dr. Simon-Thomas is Science Director for the Greater Goods Science Center at UC Berkeley.
 Her current research examines the conceptual nature, experiential properties, and biological underpinnings of positive states like compassion, as well as the potential for cultivating these states and related acts of altruism.
 On August 4, 2011 After Dark Blue delved into the color of cool with explorations of indigo, underwater vision, color photography, and blues performances by Lady Bianca, Bobbie Webb, and Fillmore Slim.
 Join us for an exploration of new frontiers in film—where cinematic artworks range beyond the screen to encompass unique combinations of animation, objects, and live performance.
 This After Dark event, which explored the science behind slowing down, included artist Joe Mangrum, who created a sand mandala on the floor of the museum.
 In this timelapse video, shot over 8 hours, you can see the full arc of the work.

 This After Dark event got the holiday season off to a sweet start, presenting art, science, and history related to sugar.
 What are you afraid of?
 Snakes?
 Spiders?
 Heights?
 This After Dark event investigated the psychology and biology of fear, and included Damian Cooksey confronting his fear by demonstrating the sport of highlining far above visitors’ heads.
 This After Dark event presented a collection of objects, organizations, and activities use various alternative energy sources, and also looked at sustainably raised food.
 In this short interview with Dan Goods, designer, artist, and visual strategist at NASA's Jet Propulsion Laboratory, Goods discusses his art piece, "Jupiter Fog Pool."
 The piece, inspired by the Juno mission to Jupiter, was part of "Cosmological Constructs," our After Dark event of September 2010.
-This After Dark event explored the diverse nomadic communities that thrive in the Bay Area including a mobile diner, food carts, an annual arts event in the desert, urban foragers, and Bay creatures that arrived by ballast water.